electrode-io/electrode-native/docs/platform-parts/container.md

 - The MiniApps native dependencies
 The MiniApps native dependencies are all of the native dependencies that MiniApps directly or indirectly depend on.
 React Native is one of them but it can also includes third-party native modules (`react-native-maps`, `react-native-vector-icons`, `react-native-electrode-bridge` to name a few) or platform APIs.

-- Additional native dependencies
-Some native dependencies do not depend directly or indirectly on the MiniApps.
-These dependencies are primarily native platform API implementations as well as some third-party native modules that are only used from the mobile application side.
-These additional dependencies are uncommon.

 - Container-specific code
 An Electrode Native container includes some code that is exposed to mobile application developers to properly integrate a container in their mobile application.
 This consists mostly of code to initialize the container along with some utility code to access and deal with the MiniApps stored within.